m3g/ComplexMixtures.jl/docs/src/options.md

 generator from the `StableRNGs` package, to produce identical runs on different architectures and Julia versions.
 Only used for testing.

 `nthreads`: How many threads to use.
-By default, all available threads will be used (for multi-threading, one for managing, `n-1` for computation).
+By default, it will be the number of physical cores of the computer.

 `lcell`: Integer, the cell length of the linked-cell method (actually the cell length is `cutoff/lcell`).
 Default: 2.